TinyCircuits/TinyCircuits-Whisker-Large-Button-AST1028/README.md

-# TinyCircuits Whisker Large Button
+# TinyCircuits Wireling Large Button
 # AST1028 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1028 Rev 1 PCB.
-This is a whisker board which features a button!
-What else is there to be said?
+This is a Wireling board which features a large button to add an easy input to a project.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.